StackStorm/st2docs/docs/source/authentication.rst

 ==============

 |st2| includes an auth service that is responsible for handling user authentication and generating
 time limited access tokens.
-When authentication mode is enabled (default for all-in-one installer and package based installations), those access tokens are used to authenticate against the |st2|
+When authentication mode is enabled (default), those access tokens are used to authenticate against the |st2| REST APIs.
-REST APIs.

 .. figure:: /_static/images/st2auth_standalone_mode.png
     :align: center